hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Changing Player Passwords.md

     }

 ```
-The GameSparks platform will return a registration response similar to this:
+The GameSparks platform will return a response similar to this:

 ```

     {
-     "@class": ".ChangeUserDetailsResponse",
+     "@class": ".ChangeUserDetailsResponse"
-     "scriptData": null
     }

 ```